aws-actions/configure-aws-credentials/README.md

 ```
 In this case, your runner's credentials must have permissions to assume the role.

-You can also assume a role using a web identity token file if using [EKS IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html).
+You can also assume a role using a web identity token file, such as if using [Amazon EKS IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html).
 Pods running in EKS worker nodes that do not run as root can use this file to assume a role with a web identity.

 You can configure your workflow as follows in order to use this file:
 ```yaml